codekansas/codekansas.github.io/_posts/2016-03-30-atlanta-craft-beers-list.markdown

 categories: misc
 ---

 These are some facts and opinions regarding craft beers that can be bought at the Krogers near my apartment.
+Originally I started it to help remember which beers I liked, but after I realized how yuppie-ish it is to have a beer blog it sort of evolved into sarcastic, holier-than-thou commentaries on hipster-isms.
+I update this page pretty regularly if I try a new beer.

 Hopsecutioner
 -------------